-OYSTER COVE MITIGATION MONITORING AND REPORTING PROGRAM MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY TION OF ENTATION ACTIVITY DATE COMPLETED 7.
-All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications.
-All equipment shall be checked by a certified mechanic and determined to be running in proper working condition prior to operation.
-8. A publicly visible sign shall be posted with the telephone number and person to contact at the Lead Agency regarding dust complaints.
-This person shall respond and take corrective action within 48 hours.
-The Air District's phone number shall also be visible to ensure compliance with applicable regulations.
-BIOLO GICAL RESOURCES BIO-1: Prior to issuance of grading permit, the project applicant shall provide documentation to the City of Petaluma that the required permits for installation of culvert outfalls from regulatory agencies have been obtained.
-The permit authorization process shall include, if needed and at the discretion of the regulatory agencies involved, consultation with National Marine Fisheries Service (NMFS), U.S. Fish and Wildlife Service (USFWS), and/or California Department of Fish and Wildlife (CDFW) to determine if avoidance, minimization, and mitigation measures beyond those described below are necessary.
-At a minimum, the following measures shall be implemented: Project work shall be conducted, as much as practicable, during the dry season (May through October) to reduce runoff.
-If rainfall is in the forecast predicted to be greater than one-half inch over a 24-hour period, standard erosion control measures (e.g., straw waddles, bales, silt fencing) shall be deployed and grading shall be suspended.
-Erosion control measures shall be utilized throughout all phases of the project where sediment runoff from construction may Measures shall be included in project design and construction documents.
+OYSTER COVE MITIGATION MONITORING AND REPORTING PROGRAM MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY TION OF ACTIVITY DATE COMPLETED All construction equipment shall be maintained and pro accordance with manufacturer's specifications.
+A shall be checked by a certified mechanic and dete running in proper working condition prior to operat All equipment ermined to be A publicly visible sign shall be posted with the telephon person to contact at the Lead Agency regarding du This person shall respond and take corrective act hours.
+The Air District's phone number shall also ensure compliance with applicable regulations. st complaints. ion within 48 BIOLOGICAL RESOURCES BIO-1: Prior to issuance of grading permit, the project applicant documentation to the City of Petaluma that the require installation of culvert outfalls from regulatory agencie obtained.
+The permit authorization process shall incluand at the discretion of the regulatory agencies involved with National Marine Fisheries Service (NMFS), U.S. Fis Service (USFWS), and/or California Department of Fish (CDFW) to determine if avoidance, minimization, a measures beyond those described below are necessary.
+It the following measures shall be implemented: • Project work shall be conducted, as much as practic the dry season (May through October) to reduce ruis in the forecast predicted to be greater than one-had 24-hour period, standard erosion control measure waddles, bales, silt fencing) shall be deployed and group suspended. • Erosion control measures shall be utilized throughout the project where sediment runoff from conspotentially enter waters.
+Erosion control struct monitored for effectiveness and will be repaired or ed permits for es have been ide, if needed id, consultation h and Wildlife in and Wildlife in and wildlife in and mitigation.
+At a minimum, ticable, during noff.
+If rainfall itel inch over a les (e.g., straw rading shall be in all phases of itruction may ures shall be Measures shall be included in project design and construction documents.
 Inspection by a qualified biologist shall be conducted prior to commencement of earthwork activities and verified periodically.
 Qualified biologist shall conduct training.
-Contractor shall maintain records to Applicant Planning Division Qualified Biologist NMFS USFWS CDFW CORPS
+Contractor shall maintain records to document compliance.
+Applicant Planning Division Qualified Biologist NMFS USFWS CDFW CORPS